neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 neu run -- --window-enable-inspector
 ```

 The current directory should be logged to the console.
-To open developer tools right click anywhere in the neutralinojs application and press `inspect element`.
+To open developer tools right click anywhere in the Neutralinojs application and press `inspect element`.

 ## Enabling hot-reload